-MARKET CLOSE: NZ shares fall from record as bond inversion
+MARKET CLOSE: NZ shares fall from record; Z Energy drops on placement

 By Paul McBeth